-Table 3.
+Table 2.
 Input column options.

-Icon Usage = If enabled, allows you to select a dimension member from a previously defined element.
+Icon Usage If enabled, allows you to select a dimension member from a previously defined element.
 Allows you to choose a field from the current data set.
-Allows you to choose an existing model or rule from the repository. × Allows you to build a new model.
+Allows you to choose an existing model or rule from the repository.
+Allows you to build a new model.
+Allows you to build an expression.